ToreMartinHagen/seb/README.md

 # Create the command that will be executed by scons
 cmd = env['CODEGEN'] + ' ' + inputdir + ' ' + outputdir

-# Scons will exectue the command 'cmd' and use to list of
+# Scons will execute the command 'cmd' and use to list of
 # outputfiles and inputfiles to get the dependencies correct
 env.Command(outputfiles, inputfiles, cmd)
 ```